38/42:477/677 Seminar Adv Geomatics

 Office: Brodie Room 4-07

 This course is designed to familiarize students with advanced topics in the theory and applications of geomatics technologies, specifically geographic information systems, remote sensing, unmanned air vehicles (UAVs), and global navigation survey systems.
-Emphasis will be placed on project management and design through the integration of these technologies for conducting relevant geospatial research.
-Students will be required to complete a major project in an area of interest to them that demonstrates their ability to synthesize this knowledge and apply these technologies to address real world problems or relevant research questions.
+Emphasis will be placed on advanced techniques for data collection and the integration of geomatics technologies.

-The applied component of the course will include a series of practical assignments designed to introduce advanced topics for collecting geospatial data, conducting geomatics related fieldwork, and for building, managing, and/or analyzing geospatial databases.
+The applied component of the course will include a series of practical assignments designed to introduce advanced topics for designing geospatial research projects, collecting geographic data, and for building, managing, and/or analyzing geospatial databases.
+Assignments will involve field planning and preparation, in-field data collection, and post-processing and analysis of resulting geospatial data.
+In addition to scheduled practical assignments, students will also select and complete a package of ESRI ArcPro courses in an area of particular interest to them.

 |Quiz 1||15%||> 90%||A+||70-72%||B-|